davedonnellydev/pollyglot/README.md

 - **Security**: API keys are kept secure on the server side
 - **Flexibility**: Easy to switch between different translation services

-## 🎨 Design

-The application features a clean, modern design with:

-- Responsive layout that works on desktop and mobile
-- Smooth transitions between form and results views
-- Loading states and error feedback
-- Language-specific flag icons
-- Intuitive user interface

 ## 🤝 Contributing